Predator vs. Marvel: Predator Kills the Marvel Universe

 Wolverine arrives at the X-Mansion only to find it burning to the ground with Professor X and most of the X-Men dead.
 Nightcrawler rescues him before Graveyard could execute them.
 The Predator King then sends various drones to destroy Earth's major communication, energy, and data plants, leaving humanity vulnerable.
 The Yautja use their technology and tactics to slaughter countless heroes and villains, including Thor, who is shot with a vibranium bullet with a gravity well that sinks him to the Earth's core.
 Wolverine and Nightcrawler are nearly killed by Graveyard, but are rescued by Spider-Man and Iron Man.

 Meanwhile, Dr. Cornelius has used similar technology used in the Weapon X program to enhance and put the Yautja he captured under his control, calling him "Predator X".
-When U.S. Army General Charlotte Pett learns from her intel that the Yautja are being led by Kraven, Cornelius sends Predator X behind enemy lines to kill the hunter.
-Sue infiltrates the Yautja base on the moon to destroy the core reactor, but is confronted by the Predator King.
-Black Panther arrives with Shuri and Falcon to New York to put an end to the Yautja's threat to humanity.
+When U.S. Army General Charlotte Pett learns from her intel that the Yautja are being led by Kraven, Cornelius sends Predator X behind enemy lines, where he successfully kills the hunter.

+Tony equips Spider-Man and Wolverine with vibranium camouflage armors so the three of them can take on the hunters.
+Wolverine faces off against Graveyard.
+During their fight, Sue kills the Predator King and sacrifices herself to destroy the core reactor on the moon, destroying the Yautja's base and any stationed there.
+The brief distraction it provided Graveyard gave Logan the opening he needed to land the killing blow, brutally slaughtering him to avenge Xavier and the other fallen X-Men.

+Black Panther arrives with Shuri and Falcon to New York and assist the remaining heroes with putting an end to the Yautja's threat to humanity.
+After confirming Kraven's death and seeing the chaos settle down, Pett orders Cornelius to decommission Predator X, but he refuses and reveals he implanted the Yautja's blade in his wrist.